Greater Bobs & Crow Lakes Association

 View the full guide (PDF)>

-There are many attractive volunteer opportunities with the GBCLA.
+GBCLA needs volunteers.
+There are many attractive volunteer opportunities with the Association, and this photo shows volunteers doing important work around the lakes.

-A few examples are the LakeViews newsletter, website, walleye spawning/stocking, cottage safety fairs, lake buoys, and a wide arrange of educational info such as Invasive Species.
-There are no special qualifications or experience.
-Just an interest in preserving and enhancing the natural envoronment of Bobs and Crow lakes.
+A few examples are the LakeViews newsletter, website, walleye spawning and stocking, cottage safety fairs, lake buoys, and a wide range of educational information such as invasive species.
+There are no special qualifications or experience required.
+Just an interest in preserving and enhancing the natural environment of Bobs and Crow lakes.